 A combination of different types of technology is being used to track the movements of animals tagged during the project.
 The team’s initial focus for turtle tagging is on green turtles (Chelonia mydas).
 Green turtles are the most abundant species nesting along the beaches of the Northwest Cape, and Ningaloo is believed to provide vital foraging grounds to this species.
 Data collected to date on marine turtles also indicates green turtles to be the most abundant species on the shallow reefs habitats being studied by the shallow reefs research team.
 Shark tagging includes whale sharks, which visit Ningaloo each year, and various species of reef sharks which are resident all year round.

 The tagging of green turtles has been occurring at Northern Ningaloo with the support of volunteers from the Cape Conservation Group.
 A total of 57 tags (acoustic and satellite) have been deployed on turtles since the project commenced in 2015.
 Thirty-eight whale sharks have also been tagged as part of the project, and 41 acoustic tags deployed on a number of shark species known to inhabit the reef.

-During 2017 we also sought help from the community to name a number of our turtles and whale sharks!
+During 2017 and 2018 we sought help from the community to name a number of our turtles and whale sharks!
 The movements of the satellite tagged animals are now being tracked so scientists can better understand where these amazing creatures travel to and what type of marine habitats they spend their time in.